 People seeking hope were attracted by the atmosphere of love and tolerance, encouraged by programs such as Celebrate Recovery, granted “scholarships” to Christian treatment facilities, and eventually housed and fed in rooms transformed to provide a makeshift shelter.
 Behind the scenes there were weekly meetings designed to realize the dream of a recovery program in their own backyard.
 It would minister to those with few resources and less options.

-Open Door Ministries was established in 2002 “to reach out to a really hurting crowd of people.”
+Open Door Ministries was established in 2002 to reach out to a “really hurting crowd of people.”
 The recovery community grew and the ministry prospered.
 There were miraculous recoveries.
 Once considered hopeless, Chad Shreve sobered up in 2008 after 14 attempts at inpatient treatment.
-He returned with a passion for the original 12 steps that transformed his life.
+He returned with a heart for service and a passion for the original 12 steps that transformed his life.
 Several other success stories are mentioned in the Wilmington Star News link above.

-Fast forward to November of 2010, a team from the Wilmington Star News returns to document the first photos of the newly opened campus.
-Since that time, hundreds have received treatment free of charge.
+Fast forward to November of 2010, a team from the Wilmington Star News returns to document the newly opened campus.
+Since that time, hundreds have received treatment with no regard for ability to pay.
 They, in turn, have helped yet others.
-The authentic story of our forgotten history is available through any internet search or featured in the link above.
+The authentic story of our beginning is available through the link found above.

-Over the years the need became apparent for safe transitional housing for graduates of faith-based residential facilities, for others who suffered on waiting lists desperate for the next bed, for those who were cycling through recovery centers, released without resources, and returned to the streets from which they came.
-Something was missing.
-Aftercare had become an issue.
+Over the years the need became apparent for safe transitional housing for graduates of many faith-based residential facilities, for others who suffered on waiting lists desperate for the next bed, for those who were cycling through recovery centers, released without resources, and returned to the streets from which they came.
+The present approach was painfully shortsighted.
+Experience clearly revealed that recovery is a process, not an event.

 Chad Shreve resigned as Director in 2012 to focus exclusively on the dream of a recovery community with no borders.
-He brought back the original emphasis on 12-step recovery with the concept of service without boundaries —- a ministry not restricted to a building or property.
-And one old fashioned idea that a ministry has only one “boss.”
+He brought back the original emphasis on action based recovery and the model of a ministry not confined to a building or property.
+He started fresh with an old fashioned idea that a ministry is guided by one “boss” and operated by humble servants.
 Pastor Larry became involved in 2016 and the community spirit of Open Door Ministries was reborn.

 To have any real chance most will need structure, accountability, and individual treatment.
 But success requires opportunity, meaningful employment and truly affordable housing.
 In our experience, self-support is where personal recovery begins.
 This was the inspiration for Beach House Recovery, the next chapter in an evolving ministry.